 In 1997, with a grant from the Local Area Management Board (LAMB), NACM ran the “Gambling Addictions Training Program” at Red River College.
 Nine out of the ten students graduated as Gambling Addiction Counsellors.
 Without additional funding, NACM managed to provide specialized services for Gambling Addictions alongside its other programs from 1997 until 2004.

 Since 2000, NACM has been accredited through Accreditation Canada as a Health Service Provider.
 NACM was one of the first treatment centers in Manitoba to achieve accreditation.
 Accreditation ensures that, for a treatment centre, all contingencies are taken into consideration and all procedures are well documented.
 It is also recognised with the same accredited status as any hospital that is also accredited.

 From 2004 until 2010, with funding from the Aboriginal Healing Foundation (AHF), NACM ran the “Women’s and Youth Sage Healing Program”.
 This program sought to provide residential school survivors and their families with healing.
 Prior to this, addictions services for youth were limited with a part time youth worker available.

-Since 2010, NACM counsellors and attendants have been certified as addictions specialists by the First Nations Wellness/Addictions Certifications Board and CCPC Global Inc. This is in addition to the other qualifications staff may already have, such as Social Work Degrees.
+Since 2010, NACM counsellors and attendants have been certified as addictions specialists by the First Nations Wellness/Addictions Certifications Board (The Indigenous Certification Board of Canada) and CCPC Global Inc. This is in addition to the other qualifications staff may already have, such as Social Work Degrees.